MattEpstein-u/ShotTime/README.md

 There are some assumptions for the purpose of data analysis:
 Three-point percentage is constant: 40%

 Free throw percentage is constant: 80%

-The time is takes to retrive the ball (rebound) and shoot the next shot is constant: 10 seconds
+The time is takes to retrieve the ball (rebound) and shoot the next shot is constant: 10 seconds

 Variables:
 SEED = 42 # Random seed for data reproducibility